bernardofosu/ansible_projects/ansible.md

 One problem is, on CentOS, the Apache2(httpd) will not start automatically after the installation and we have to also set the port for apache2 (port = 80).

+On Amazon Linux 2, dnf is not the default package manager.
+The default package manager for Amazon Linux 2 is yum (Yellowdog Updater, Modified), which is based on rpm packages, and dnf is typically used in Fedora-based distributions (and later versions of RHEL/CentOS).

+However, if you've tried installing Apache using dnf, there could be potential issues related to dependencies, package management conflicts, or configuration files that don't align well with Amazon Linux 2's environment.
+This could lead to issues with missing unit files, incorrect configurations, or incomplete installations, which might have caused the problems you've encountered.

 We can manually do it
 ```bash
 sudo systemctl start httpd # start apache2